-Trinity Services, founded in 1950, is a nonprofit, non-sectarian organization that provides services and supports to persons with disabilities, so that they might achieve their full potential and have the opportunity to live full and abundant lives.
+Trinity Services, founded in 1950, is a nonprofit, non-sectarian organization that provides services and supports to persons with disabilities, so that they might achieve their full potential and have the opportunity to flourish and live full and abundant lives.

 Today, Trinity is a fully accredited human service organization that serves more than 3,500 children and adults who have intellectual/developmental disabilities or mental health needs.
 Services include a school, residential options, adult learning programs, in-home supports, a therapeutic horseback riding program, respite services, a drop-in center for working persons, and a wide range of therapeutic services.